Bar Harbor, Maine

-Bar Harbor, Maine, originally incorporated as Eden on February 23, 1796, has a world renowned ambiance that is a blend of seashore community, Down East character, and the famous Maine Lobster.
+Bar Harbor, Maine, originally incorporated as Eden on February 23, 1796, has a world renowned ambiance that blends seashore community, Down East character, and the famous Maine Lobster.
 Part of Hancock County, it is the best known town on Mount Desert Island with an approximate population of 5,235 (per year 2010 census) and 28,800 scenic acres.
 Included within the municipality are the villages of Hulls Cove, Salisbury Cove, and Town Hill, as is a large portion of Acadia National Park.
 Because of this, people often refer to it all as being part of the same concept and place, as well as the same state of mind.

-The town is the center of activity for many visitors to Mount Desert Island.
-There are a variety of bed & breakfasts, hotels, shops, taverns and restaurants.
-It is also home to College of the Atlantic, a unique and inspired college whose primary focus is in the relationships between humans and the environment.
-You will notice the college on the ocean side of Route 3 as you approach the town.
+Bar Harbor, Maine is home to College of the Atlantic, a unique and inspired college whose primary focus is in the relationships between humans and the environment.
+The college is on the ocean side of Route 3 as you approach the town.
 Jackson Lab, the world's largest mammalian genetic research facility, is here as well.
 For those who are not familiar with its name, the Jackson Lab is at the forefront of the genetics revolution that is transforming contemporary medicine.
 Wild Gardens of Acadia (at Sieur de Monts Spring in Acadia National Park), features over 200 species of plants, trees and shrubs indigenous to the island.
-Abbe Museum, also at Sieur de Monts Spring, has a year-round location in the downtown district across the street from the Village Green, a park right in the center of town.
+Abbe Museum, also at Sieur de Monts Spring, has a year-round location in Bar Harbor across the street from the Village Green, a park in the center of town.
 The focus of both museums is on the Native American culture and its history in Maine.
 Agamont Park sits next to the public pier overlooking the harbor, its activities, and islands.

 There is a picturesque and historic Shore Path you should walk on at least one morning during your visit or anytime during the day.
 The path, originally created about 1880, begins near the town pier and Agamont Park, and continues for about 1/2 a mile along the eastern shore of town.
 Off shore to the east are the four Porcupine Islands which are especially beautiful at sunrise.
 Be sure to select the link on this page to view the pictures taken from this Shore Path.